momalenga/emsika-sms-laravel/readme.md

-# LaravelEmsikaSms
+# Laravel Emsika SMS

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]
 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-This is where your description should go.
+TSend an SMS through the Emsika SMS gateway.
 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation